 Peter coordinates a variety of client programs and client-focused events at Seva, and his particular area of interest and responsibility is our Client Home Delivery program.
 Peter holds a Masters in International Relations from McMaster University.

-Travis Stevens, Programs Administrator
+Travis Stephens, Programs Administrator

 Travis coordinates a variety of client programs and client-focused events at Seva.
 His particular area of interest and responsibility is in our Client Navigator program.
 Travis holds a diploma in Community Services and is a registered social worker.